 2 Tbsp finely chopped fresh parsley

 2 Tbsp vegan parmesan, optional (see note above)

 Your favorite marinara sauce or pizza sauce, to top (I used Mezzetta Marinara, but you can also make your own marinara sauce from scratch)

-1. Prepare the pizza dough.
+1. First, you’ll prepare the pizza dough for the vegan calzones.
 If you are using this recipe, follow the directions through the 6th step, and then, set the dough aside to rise.

 4. Add the zucchini and a dash of salt.
 Stir the zucchini around over medium heat for about 2 minutes, and then, add the sliced sun-dried tomatoes, fennel seeds, crushed red pepper flakes, black pepper (to taste, but be generous).
 Stir around another 2 minutes.
 Remove from heat, and stir in capers and the parsley.
 Taste, and adjust seasonings, if needed.

-5. Add the zucchini mixture to the mixing bowl with the smashed tofu.
+5. Add the zucchini mixture to the mixing bowl with the tofu ricotta.
 If using vegan parmesan, add it, as well.
 Stir until well combined.
-Taste and make any adjustments, if needed (more salt? more lemon?).
+Taste the vegan calzone filling and make any adjustments, if needed (more salt? more lemon?).
 Set aside.